alex-b23/SaaSto-Landing-Page/README.md

 ## About

 SaaSto is a modern SaaS platform designed to streamline your business operations.
-This repository contains the source code for the landing page that introduces users to our platform.
+This repository contains the source code for the landing page.

 ## Tech Stack